Felix-Hz/green-squares/README.md

 ### Fact of Day 271
 In August 3 of 1492, Christopher Columbus "sails the ocean blue" on his first voyage across the Atlantic Ocean, intending to reach Asia.

+### Fact of Day 272
+The number 42 is the number of US gallons in a barrel of oil.